Delta-XAI: A Unified Framework for Explaining Prediction Changes in Online Time Series Monitoring: Evaluation Metrics for Explaining Prediction Changes

 Recently, TIMING~\citep{timing} has identified a key issue in faithfulness and sufficiency evaluation of time series XAI: removing top/bottom salient points \emph{simultaneously} can inflate scores by rewarding mere sign alignment.
 To mitigate this, TIMING introduced Cumulative Prediction Difference (CPD) and Cumulative Prediction Preservation (CPP), which remove features \emph{sequentially}.
 In our wrapper setting $g$ with input $\X$:

-where $\X^{\uparrow}_k$ and $\X^{\downarrow}_k$ are inputs with the top-$k$ and bottom-$k$ features removed at the final step $T$.
+where $\X^{\uparrow}_k$ and $\X^{\downarrow}_k$ denote the inputs obtained by removing the top-$k$ and bottom-$k$ features, respectively, from the full set of $(T_2 - T_1 + W) \times D$ features across the entire time window.
 These metrics showed that gradient-based methods like IG~\citep{ig} often outperform recent masking-based ones~\citep{contralsp,timex,timex++}, a trend we also find for online prediction changes.

 However, these metrics have key limitations: 1) they ignore the relative ranking among top-$k$ features, 2) they overlook evolving attributions across time, and 3) they assess only ranking, not magnitude.
 To address 1), we introduce area-based metrics, Area Under Prediction Difference/Preservation (AUPD, AUPP).
 AUPD is defined as the average of CPD values over all prefixes of the top-$k$ features: